Learn ABout B4T

 One of the challenges of hanging around cross-cultural workers is the lingo we use.
 Here are some words you are likely to hear as you get to know us.

 B4T (Business for Transformation).
 Businesses striving for profitability and sustainability, which are strategically placed in unreached areas.
-B4T businesses create jobs and bless the local community in Jesus’ name; generally through transformation, and specifically through evangelism, discipleship, and church planting.
-B4T Businesses are held accountable two bottom lines; spiritual and economic impact in the local community.
+B4T businesses create jobs and bless the local community in Jesus’ name—generally through transformation, and specifically through evangelism, discipleship, and church planting.
+B4T Businesses are held accountable to two bottom lines: spiritual and economic impact in the local community.

 Bi-vocational.
-Someone who works 2 jobs, often one for pay and one as a volunteer worker or supported by donors—not a B4T worker.
+Someone who works two jobs, often one for pay and one as a volunteer worker or supported by donors—not a B4T worker.

 Transformation.
 Referring to impacting a community in 4 measurable ways: spiritually, economically, socially, and environmentally.